 Here follows a brief list of a few types of bruschetta sorted by region of origin:

 Tuscany: This is the region where the famous Italian poet Dante Alighieri was born.
-Here, bruschetta is also known as ‘fettunta’, that literally means ‘oiled slice’.
+Here, bruschetta is also known as ‘fettunta’, that means ‘oiled slice’.
 Tuscan bread is used to prepare it: it’s also known as ‘silly bread’, because it’s made without salt.
 The ingredients for the basic seasoning are just extra virgin olive oil, garlic, salt and pepper.

 Fettunta is often accompanied by meat or salami.

 Puglia: In this region, bruschetta was born as cheap food for peasants: they ate it during the rare breaks from work in the fields.
 The famous bread from Altamura is commonly used to make it: its slices are slightly toasted and seasoned using some delicious extra virgin oil, made by cold pressing local olives.
 The classic preparation is completed adding the small, sweet tomatoes produced in Brindisi, garlic, salt and pepper.

 Piemonte: In this region, the name commonly used for bruschetta is ‘soma d’aj’, where ‘soma’ means ‘load’, the heavy pack carried by donkeys, and ‘aj’ is the local dialect for ‘aglio’ (garlic).

-This particular name clearly indicates that the taste of this preparation is very strong and spicy.
+This particular name indicates that the taste of this preparation is very strong and spicy.

 Here follows a video showing how to make a ‘caprese’ bruschetta.
 The only difference with the classic one is the use of mozzarella cheese and black olives.